kienluu/simple-pitch-trainer/README.md

 ===

 Welcome to ‘Simple Pitch Trainer’.
 A simple game for young children to test their musical aptitude.
-The best possibly real piano samples are used.
+The best possible real piano samples are used.
 No prior formal musical training required.

 Two notes will be played in this game.
 You have to decide if the second note